 Nothing irks customers more than a bad checkout experience.
 At the first sign of trouble (or even in the lack of one) potential buyers drop the cart and just close the window.
-This is not so good because the checkout is apparently the last step of a purchase and this is as highly-interested-in-buying as visitors can get.
+This is not so good because the checkout is the last step of the purchase and this is as highly-interested-in-buying as visitors can get.
 If you’re losing sales at this point, your checkout experience needs some serious thought.

 Best eCommerce Checkout Designs for Success